 BRING CASH; MUCH MORE THAN YOU THINK YOU NEED

 The thing about Cuba is that you can’t use US based credit cards to purchase…anything.
-There are two kinds of currency, Cuban Convertible Pesos (CUC) and Cuba Pesos (CUP or MN, for Moneda Nacional).
-I won’t get into the details of why they have two currencies, but CUC is what tourists need to do most things in Cuba.
-CUP is more of a local currency that native Cubans use.
+There are two kinds of currency: Cuban Convertible Pesos (CUC) and Cuba Pesos (CUP or MN, for Moneda Nacional).
+I won’t get into the details of why they have two currencies, but CUC is what tourists need to do most things in the country.
+CUP is a local currency that native Cubans use.
 The CUC is equal to the American dollar, and items we might take for granted in the States cost a bit more, so things are relatively expensive.
 Plan to bring extra cash with you so you don’t end up in a situation where you’re stuck.

 INTERNET ACCESS IS A LUXURY

 We take the internet for granted in the US with mostly consistent mobile internet and various decently fast WiFi hotspots everywhere.
 That is not the case in Cuba.
 We were fortunate enough to be in an AirBnB that had it, but still had to pay for it in chunks of time.
 Even the 5-star hotel we stayed in during the second leg of our trip had internet cards we had to pay for with 24 hour access.
 Unless you don’t care about how much your wireless bill is every month, it’s a good idea to plan ahead and look at the options provided where internet access is concerned.

 THINK ABOUT HIRING A DRIVER FOR YOUR TRIP